phrutis/BrainWords/README.md

 #### Searching for those forgotten bitcoin brain wallets
 ![Brain_Wallet](https://github.com/phrutis/BrainWords/assets/140947743/f55f6027-e737-4f77-b156-2a0dd170e366)

-This pool will be the fastest search pool in the world, using the latest GPU libraries and having a programmer stand by the project through testing.<br>
+🚀 This is the fastest GPU pool in the world. 🚀<br>
+The program uses fast algorithms and CUDA libraries.<br>

 We managed to achieve a speed of RTX 4090 = 360M/s (360000000 passwords/s)<br>
-We are currently looking Legacy BTC addresses from $1<br>
+We are currently looking for 23354080 addresses of BTC Legacy 1... (all addresses on 1...)<br>
+Current task: Length 9, all possible combinations (progress at the bottom of the page)<br>
+The program searches in two modes at once.<br>
+From one private key, 2 addresses are checked (compressed and uncompressed)
 <br>
 Web statistics: [https://phrutisbrainwords.com](https://phrutisbrainwords.com)

 **If you are ready to search with us 24/7, join us.**
+<br><br>
+Admins: OPS Biz, phrutis<br>
 Telegram: https://t.me/+k1jKsx_fxTo1MzQx<br>
 Launch, Connection and Questions will be posted in Group.<br>